-Government incentives received with the primary condition that the Company should purchase, construct, or otherwise acquire non-current assets are recognized as a deduction from the associated asset on the consolidated balance sheet.
+Government incentives received with the primary condition that the Company should purchase, construct, or otherwise acquire noncurrent assets are recognized as a deduction from the associated asset on the consolidated balance sheets.
 The incentive is recognized in earnings over the useful life of the asset as a reduction of the related depreciation expense.